maviteixeira/maviteixeira.github.io/_posts/2019-09-02-keep-details-hidden.markdown

  - This class has no abstraction (needs an interface).
  - This class has too many responsibilities, as it needs to check and convert 3 types of formats at once.

 One thing I always encourage to do is thinking about the meaning of your abstractions and relating them to your business, this will help you design meaningful interfaces.
-If you have already read about DDD, you know what I'm talking about.
+If you have already read about DDD, you would know what I'm talking about.

 To make everything clear, let's start with an example.
 First, we need to find the meaning; in our case, it’s obviously a client ID.
 That being said, it's clear how we should create the first abstraction: